NEW: Plant Yourself merch designed by my daughter, Yael Zivan.

 PYP 108: Del Sroufe on the Joys of Planning Meals

 del-sroufeChef Del Sroufe is a master of efficiency, which is a good thing.
-As co-owner and head chef at Wellness Forum Foods, Del feeds a crazy amount of people every week.
+Del feeds a crazy amount of people every week.
 If he didn't have his act together, his business would be a hot mess of chaos and waste.

 Luckily for us, Del has shared some of his efficiency techniques in a new cookbook written for ordinary folks who want to feed themselves and their families while not going nuts.